davysoita/data_science_assignment1/README.md

-My approach to investigating a potential insider threat would involve a systematic analysis of diverse data sources, focusing on anomaly detection and behavioral pattern recognition, while prioritizing privacy and ethical considerations
 Data Analysis Methodology
 Data collection and pre-processing Gather relevant data from network, employee access records, email, and other relevant sources Clean and pre-process the data, handling missing values and inconsistencies
 Baseline establishment Establish a baseline of normal behavior for each employee, by analyzing historical data to understand typical access patterns, communication frequency, network activity, and resource usage Statistical methods  can be used to define normal ranges for these metrics